Ralph "Bucky" Phillips: Police competency and actions

-Some residents of western New York were initially annoyed and angered by the search for Phillips in April 2006 by Erie County Sheriff's office.
-There were reports that helicopters were searching wooded areas and with the Sheriff's office informing residents what they were investigating.
-Calls to the sheriff were met with responses that included "we can't disclose that information."
-From the start of the search people who lived in Chautauqua County had their lives disrupted.
-Helicopters would fly low over households at 2 and 3 a.m., spook livestock and wake residents.
-Small children were afraid to go outside, fearing the noise of the helicopters.
+Some residents were annoyed and angered by the search for Phillips by the Erie County Sheriff's office.
+Calls to the sheriff were said to have been met with responses that included "we can't disclose that information."
+Lives were disrupted.
+Helicopters flew low over households at early hours, spooking livestock, waking residents, and scaring children.

 Police competency was questioned by local residents.
-There would be a sighting, and then Phillips would get away.
-This pattern was repeated for weeks and then months.
-Locals referred to cops as "keystones" and seemed to favor the idea of Phillip's being on the loose, due to his ability to escape capture, despite being seen in the area, and the hundreds of troopers brought into Chautauqua County.
+For months, a sighting would occur, and Phillips would get away.
+Some locals referred to police as "Keystones" or began cheering Phillips being on the loose and his ability to escape capture, despite being having been sighted and despite the hundreds of troopers brought into Chautauqua County.
 No figures have been officially released, but some reports state that New York State spent $8 million on the manhunt from April until August 2006.

 Many locals resented the police presence.
 New York State Police was also criticized for not involving local law enforcement agencies in the search.
 The police experienced "deficiencies" with the radio system and started to use their phones to communicate in the belief that Phillips was monitoring dispatches.

-On June 15, 2006, the story of Phillips broke nationally.
-The New York Times covered the manhunt and the situation for the local residents, with an attempt at telling both sides of the story.
-After the shootings of August 31, some national news media expressed disbelief that residents weren't pleased with the search for the fugitive.
+On June 15, 2006, the story went from local to national when The New York Times covered the manhunt and the situation After the shootings on August 31, some national news media expressed disbelief that residents were not pleased with the search for the fugitive.
 News organizations tried to explain why Phillips repeatedly avoided capture.

-Police were said to have conducted illegal searches of the homes of Phillips' family members.
-They were searching property of residents unrelated to Phillips without warrants or informing owners.
+Allegations of warrantless searches of the homes of Phillips' family members were made.
+The police were alleged to have searched the property of residents unrelated to Phillips without warrants or informing owners.
 Residents reported their wire horse fencing had been cut by police on ATV's, endangering their animals.
 Residents were both inconvenienced, were angry at the heavy police presence due to the proximity of an escaped convict, and some were even fearful of the police due to the shooting of Brad Horton.